 Heat Pumps (for non-specialist citizens)

-- Technically speaking, most air conditioners fall under the label of "air-to-air"
+- Technically speaking, most air conditioners fall under the label of "air-to-air" heat pump.

-- The colloquial phrase "heat pump" is the consumer name used to describe a dual purpose appliance which can produce
+- "heat pump" is the colloquial-consumer name used to describe a dual purpose appliance which can produce

 - Technically speaking, anything that moves heat from one place to another can be called a "heat pump"